-Marcus also said that “for the purposes of data and privacy protections, the Swiss Federal Data Protection and Information Commissioner will be the Libra Association’s privacy regulator.”
+Marcus said that "for the purposes of data and privacy protections, the Swiss Federal Data Protection and Information Commissioner will be the Libra Association’s privacy regulator."

-He also asked for an update on the project’s status so he could assess “the extent to which his advisory competences and supervisory powers would apply.”
+He also asked for an update on the project's status, so he could assess "the extent to which his advisory competences and supervisory powers would apply."
 His office has given the Libra project until the end of August to provide the requested information, and a U.S. delegation of lawmakers planned to meet with Swiss authorities this week to discuss their concerns.

 Earlier this month, data protection authorities in Albania, Australia, Burkina Faso, Canada, the European Union, the U.K. and the United States released a joint statement demanding more transparency from those overseeing the Libra project.

-“As representatives of the global community of data protection and privacy enforcement authorities, collectively responsible for promoting the privacy of many millions of people around the world, we are joining together to express our shared concerns about the privacy risks posed by the Libra digital currency and infrastructure,” the authorities jointly said.
+"As representatives of the global community of data protection and privacy enforcement authorities, collectively responsible for promoting the privacy of many millions of people around the world, we are joining together to express our shared concerns about the privacy risks posed by the Libra digital currency and infrastructure," the authorities said.